ton185/MinableAtmOres/.github/ISSUE_TEMPLATE/bug_report.md

 **Actual result**
 What actually happened and how it differed from what you expected.

+**Mod Versions**
+Enter the exact version of AllTheModium and MinableAtmOres used when encountering the bug.
+Additionally, if you are using a Modpack, write the modpack's name.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.